qkzk/fm/development.md

 - [x] filter improvment: better display, use &str when possible
 - [x] sort refactor.
 Use a crate.
 Use 2 methods for ascending/descending.
 Separate char parsing from sort itself
+- [x] Fix: in long dirs, we can scroll past the last displayed file
+- [x] Fix: multiple mount points display in shortcuts.

 ## TODO